North Korea: Etymology

 In the wider world, because its government controls the northern part of the Korean Peninsula, it is commonly called North Korea to distinguish it from South Korea, which is officially called the Republic of Korea in English.
-Both governments consider themselves to be the legitimate government of the whole of Korea; for this reason, the people of North Korea consider themselves Koreans, not North Koreans, with foreign visitors being discouraged from using the latter term.
+Both governments historically considered themselves to be the legitimate government of the whole of Korea; for this reason, the people of North Korea consider themselves Koreans, not North Koreans, with foreign visitors being discouraged from using the latter term.

 History

-The Four Commanderies of Han, established in the former territory of Gojoseon after the fall of Wiman Joseon.
-The location of the commanderies has become a controversial topic in Korea in recent years.
-However, the location of the commanderies is not controversial outside of Korea.

-According to Korean mythology in 2333 BC, the Gojoseon Kingdom was established by the god-king Dangun.
-Following the end of the Three Kingdoms of Korea into Silla and Balhae in the late 7th century, Korea was subsequently ruled by the Goryeo dynasty (918–1392) and the Joseon dynasty (1392–1897).
-In 1897, King Gojong proclaimed the Korean Empire, which was annexed by the Empire of Japan in 1910.